Colonel James Jabara Airport

 Colonel James Jabara Airport (ICAO: KAAO, FAA LID: AAO) is a public airport located 9 mi northeast of the central business district of Wichita, a city in Sedgwick County, Kansas, United States.
 It is named in honor of World War II and Korean War flying ace James Jabara, an American of Lebanese descent who has the distinction of being the first American jet ace.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, Colonel James Jabara Airport is assigned AAO by the FAA but has no designation from the IATA (which assigned AAO to Anaco Airport in Anaco, Venezuela).

 Facilities and aircraft

-Colonel James Jabara Airport covers an area of 600 acre which contains one runway and one helipad:
+Colonel James Jabara Airport covers an area of 600 acre which contains one runway.